-For lands located within one hundred fifty (150) feet horizontal distance of centerline of Rugg Brook and Stevens Brook, the DRB shall have the authority to invoke technical review of proposed land development activities requiring DRB approval.
+For lands located within one hundred fifty (150) feet horizontal distance from the top of bank or slope of Rugg Brook and Stevens Brook, the DRB shall have the authority to invoke technical review of proposed land development activities requiring DRB approval.
 Such technical review shall have the specific purpose of recommending site plan, stormwater, and landscaping measures that will ensure that land development activities are consistent with the Town's overall plan for ecosystem restoration in the watershed.